felinira/borgcube/USER_README.md

 for <name> substitute your repository name (choose a name to identify your machine). for <quota in GB> set a value in GB how big you want your repository to be.
 You can't set it higher than your user quota.

+### About quota

 Your free user quota can be viewed by issuing the `user` command and looking for the "Quota alloc" value.
+There are two quota values: One for each repository and one for each user.
+The system administrator sets your user quota which you can allocate to your repositories at will.

+### SSH keys

 Your new repo also needs an SSH key.
 You need to generate a new one on your client machine:
 ```shell script